adityabilawar/Team-Earth-High-Tech-Hacks/README.md

-# Team EAARTH Learning NFTs High Tech Hacks
+# Team EARTH Learning NFTs High Tech Hacks

 Learning NFTs is a web application that assists and educates students to create their very own non-fungible token!
 "Helping students learn how to create and sell NFTs with an easy to use and create minting software that deploys NFTs onto DeSo Diamond." - Derek, Aditya, and Nithin